sofisofa/electricity-consumption/README.md

     ```bash
     make updateDb
     ```
-  This will also start the containers for the PostgreSQL database and Grafana.
+    This will also start the containers for the PostgreSQL database and Grafana, so it can be used without running ```make prodUp``` before.

 * Take down the containers: